pao214/mode32/README.md

 ## Switch Timing

 To make a fair evaluation, we compare execution in 32 bit mode of the program with 64 bit mode of the same program.
 So, although the memory footprint of the program is below 4GB, we make a switch after recording execution time of 32 bit program and then record execution time of the 64 bit version.

+# Implementation

+We initialize structures, construct a reverse point to graph, initialize memory, execute benchmark in 32 bit mode, switch from 32 bit mode to 64 bit mode and execute benchmark in 64 bit mode.

+## Memory Allocator

+We allocate a page aligned memory of required size and abstract out a simple interface to allocate pages.
+On top of this is an allocator which allocates ojects based on the type.
+Internally the alocator allocates objects of same type in the same page.
+We allow object sizes that are more than or equal to 2 bytes and less than one-eigth of page size.
+Each page contains a free list from which allocations are be served.
+This memory allocator does not support cotinuous allocations and usage of continuous memory is supported through the usual memory allocators.
+However malloced memory is allowed to contain references to objects allocated from the memory allocator provided they are instantiated from the custom data type.

+## Switch Algorithm

+# Evaluation

+The program is run on simple microbenchmark that just does a linked list traversal.
+We allocate 2^16 nodes contianing pointers to itself and create a circular linked list out of it.
+We then traverse the linked list 2^30 times in both 32 bit mode and 64 bit mode and compare the execution times.

+32 bit mode: ~7 million cycles
+switch: ~10 thousand cycles
+64 bit mode: ~11 million cycles